seongyoolee/CS3510-Project-TSP/README.md

 <time>: maximum number of seconds the program should run

 To see debug print statements, pip install termcolor and uncomment the import statement to see print statements in color.

+To run the process once, rather than 10 times, change range(10) in main for loop to range(1).